-FireAnt runs on any computer running Microsoft Windows (tested on Win 98/Me/2000/NT, XP, Vista, Win 7, Win 8) and Macintosh OS X computers (tested up to OS X 10.9 Mavericks).
-FireAnt is developed in Python and Qt using the PyInstaller compiler to generate executables for the different operating systems.
+FireAnt runs on any computer running Microsoft Windows (tested on Win 7), Macintosh OS X (tested on OS X 10.9 Mavericks), and Linux (tested on Linux Mint 17) computers.
+It is developed in Python and Qt using the PyInstaller compiler to generate executables for the different operating systems.